meganfister/Lab4/README.md

 _Are the LM741 op amps symmetric i.e. does the positive voltage performance equal the negative voltage performance?_

-Ideally, an op-amp should have symmetric performance. n reality, LM741 may show asymmetry due to differences in internal transistor behavior, bias currents, and small mismatches in fabrication.
+Ideally, an op-amp should have symmetric performance.
+In reality, LM741 may show asymmetry due to differences in internal transistor behavior, bias currents, and small mismatches in fabrication.
 This can be observed by checking if the positive and negative output swings reach the same absolute voltage levels.
 In this case, we saw some asymmetry due to internal transistor behavior.

 ### Part 2 - Op Amps and Frequency Response
 _Did the integrating and differentiating circuits perform the mathematical operations expected?
 Explain._